 Course Number: S135 1 World Studies Credit Grades: 10-12

 This course is the equivalent of a two semester college level introductory course and is designed to prepare students for the Advanced Placement World History exam.
 Students will cover the full history of human societies from 8500 B.C.E. to the present.
 Students will explore the origins and evolution of interactions between the world’s cultures.
 Course activities will highlight the nature of change as it occurs over time and comparisons among major societies.
 Students will delve into multiple perspectives on historical evidence and discuss interpretive issues relevant to historical work.
 Specific themes will focus on technological advances, gender roles, demographic forces, cultural developments, and political structures.
 Enrollment is open to all who are interested in the discipline and are willing to work hard and learn.
 The ability to keep up with extensive reading and writing is required.
+Students can take this course to fulfill a GLP endorsement requirement.

 GRADE 12 ONLY